Saint Germanus of Paris

 Educated by a cousin, ordained an abbot

-Germanus was born around 496 near Autun in Gaul, to parents named Eleutherius and Eusebia.
-He was educated under the care of his cousin Scapilion, a priest, in Avalon and Luzy.
-In 530, at thirty-four, he was ordained a priest by Agrippinus, bishop of Autun, and appointed abbot of the Monastery of St. Symphorien near Autun, where he lived a life of hard work and generous almsgiving.
+Germanus was born around 496 near Autun in Gaul, in the Merovingian kingdom that had emerged from the collapse of Roman authority in western Europe, to parents named Eleutherius and Eusebia.
+He was educated under the care of his cousin Scapilion, a priest, in the towns of Avalon and Luzy, and by most accounts showed an early inclination toward austerity and prayer that set him apart from other young men of his class.
+In 530, at thirty-four, he was ordained a priest by Agrippinus, bishop of Autun, and shortly afterward appointed abbot of the Monastery of St. Symphorien near Autun, where he governed a community of monks while living a life of hard manual work and generous almsgiving that would define his reputation for the rest of his life.

 A portrait of an early medieval Catholic bishop in simple vestments, holding a crosier, with a solemn expression.